mattlianje/datomlite/README.md

 ## Predicates as index probes
-You will have noticed datomlite operations with predicate feel like operations on plain collections.
+You will have noticed **datomlite** operations with predicates feel like operations on plain collections.

 Under the hood, when you use predicates, **datomlite**'s macros lift plain equality to index-probed queries (so you aren't scanning all your triples)